Board of Directors

 Helmut has had a varied career, including Audio/Visual Engineer, Web & App Developer, Photo- & Videographer, Drone Pilot, and – he reports -- sometimes, Artist.
 Helmut is from the European Culture & Art Mecca: Vienna, Austria.
 He moved to the United States 25 years ago to the Southwest, and has lived for 10 years in Cambria with his wife and Art Collaborator, Dena.
 Helmut says “Cambria Center for the Arts is a wonderful place in our little town as a communication and connection for artists and art lovers.
 I enjoy being part of the board to bring in my talents, knowledge and interest.”

 Lucas and Jennifer moved to Cambria two years ago but have deep roots on the Central Coast.
-Jennifer was born and raised in Atascadero.
 Lucas graduated from Cal Poly and lived in San Luis Obispo for nearly 20 years.
 Together they are raising their two children, Pixley (7) and Wesley (4), in our town of Cambria.
 Lucas currently serves as a lecturer of Computer Science at Cal Poly and is VP of Engineering at a finance company.
 Jennifer is Chief Operating Officer of a sustainable startup and homeschools the kids part-time.
 Both Lucas and Jennifer are passionate about the arts and look forward to continuing to grow with CCA.

 Director Emeritus